nasa/fprime/Gds/docs/testAPI/user_guide.md

 # GDS Integration Test API User Guide

-The GDS integration test API is a GDS Tool that provides useful functions and asserts for creating integration-level tests on an FPrime deployment.
+The GDS integration test API is a GDS Tool that provides useful functions and asserts for creating integration-level tests on an F Prime deployment.
 This document hopes to give an overview of the main features associated with the Test API and demonstrates common use patterns and highlight some anti-patterns.
 See [this link](markdown/contents.md) for the IntegrationTestAPI's sphinx-generated documentation.

 ## Quick Start

 ***

 To work with the integration test API, the user must first create an instance of the StandardPipeline and then instantiate the API.
 This is boiler plate code that should be [moved inside the TestAPI](#moving-standardpipeline-to-api-constructor).
 The following code snippet accomplishes directing the GDS to a deployment dictionary, connecting to a running deployment, and finally instantiating the test API.
-This snippet **DOES NOT** run the GDS TCP Server or run an FPrime deployment.
+This snippet **DOES NOT** run the GDS TCP Server or run an F Prime deployment.
 An example script to run the Ref App deployment without a GDS Tool can be found [here](../../../Ref/scripts/run_ref_for_int_test.sh).

 ~~~~{.python}
 from fprime_gds.common.pipeline.standard import StandardPipeline